digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/overview.rst

 problem are as follows:

-- We use timeouts: if a transaction’s validity cannot be determined after a timeout (which is a synchronizer-wide parameter), the transaction is rejected.
+- We use timeouts: if a transaction’s validity cannot be determined after a timeout (which is a sync domain-wide parameter), the transaction is rejected.

 .. - If a confirmation request times out,